Useful-User/Laravel-examples/README.md

 release/**1.0** - v1.0

 **Develop** - Integration branch for features.
 All magic happens here! 🪄

+feature/**LE-11** - Add feature tests for all endpoints in api and web roures.

 feature/**LE-10** - Update to new Laravel version - 10.
 Clean up some PhpDoc due to using PHP Native Type Declarations.
 Refactoring of contracts and factories, checking for missing types and making sources more tastable.